 - Needing to urinate more often than usual (frequent urination) or a sudden, strong urge to urinate (urgency)

 - Difficulty starting or maintaining a urine stream (urinary hesitancy)

 Exams and Tests

 The area over the affected kidney (in the flank) may feel tender during an exam.
 There may be a history of urinary tract infections.
-There may be signs of obstructive uropathy or kidney failure.
+There may be signs of blocked urine flow or kidney failure.

 There is no specific treatment for renal papillary necrosis.
 Treatment depends on the cause.
 For example, if analgesic nephropathy is the cause, your doctor will recommend that you stop using the medicine that is causing it.
 This may allow the kidney to heal over time.

 How well a person does, depends on what is causing the condition.
 If the cause can be controlled, the condition may go away on its own.
 Sometimes, people with this condition develop kidney failure and will need dialysis or a kidney transplant.

 Health problems that may result from renal papillary necrosis include: